TheWilley/ElementCatcher/README.md

 ## Setup
 Load *elementCatcher* at the **bottom** of your html file: `<script src='elementCatcher.js'>` or you can add the the `defer` option to your script tag.

-Then simply create a new instance with `new elementCatcher()` in your script
+Then simply create a new instance with `new elementCatcher()` in your script.

 ## Options